What do I need to do before buying a property at auction?

 Do your research

 Contact a local property auction house for the area you’re interested in.
 They’ll be able to guide you through the process and advise you on any upcoming auctions.
-They’ll also provide you with a full catalogue of properties prior to the auction.
+They’ll also provide you with a full catalogue of properties available prior to the auction.

 Carefully study the auction pack